Scots language: Government

-In the 2011 Scottish census, a question on Scots language ability was featured and is planned to be included again in the 2022 census.

-The Scottish government set its first Scots Language Policy in 2015, in which it pledged to support its preservation and encourage respect, recognition and use of Scots.
+In the 2011 Scottish census, a question on Scots language ability was featured.
+In the 2022 census conducted by the Scottish Government, a question in relation to the Scots language was also featured.
+It was found that 1,508,540 people reported that they could speak Scots, with 2,444,659 reporting that they could speak, read, write or understand Scots, approximately 45% of Scotland's 2022 population.
+The Scottish Government set its first Scots Language Policy in 2015, in which it pledged to support its preservation and encourage respect, recognition and use of Scots.
 The Scottish Parliament website also offers some information on the language in Scots.

+In September 2024, experts of the Council of Europe called on the UK Government to "boost support for regional and minority languages", including the Scots Language.

+In June 2025 the Scottish Parliament passed the Scottish Languages Act 2025 that made Scots an official language of Scotland, along with Scots Gaelic and introduced educational standards for the language.

 Media

-Serious use of the language for news, encyclopaedias, documentaries, etc., remains rare and usually reserved for niches where it is deemed acceptable, e.g. comedy, Burns Night, or representations of traditions and times gone by.
-However, since 2016 The National newspaper has regularly published some news articles in the language.
-The 2010s also saw an increasing number of English books translated in Scots and becoming widely available, particularly those in popular children's fiction series such as The Gruffalo, Harry Potter and several by Roald Dahl and David Walliams.
+The serious use of the Scots language for news, encyclopaediae, documentaries, etc., remains rare.
+It is reportedly reserved for niches where it is deemed acceptable, e.g. comedy, Burns Night or traditions' representations.

+Since 2016, the newspaper The National has regularly published articles in the language.
+The 2010s also saw an increasing number of English books translated in Scots and becoming widely available, particularly those in popular children's fiction series such as The Gruffalo, Harry Potter, Diary of a Wimpy Kid, and several by Roald Dahl and David Walliams.
 In 2021, the music streaming service Spotify created a Scots language listing.

+The Ferret, a UK-based fact-checking service, wrote an exploratory article in December 2022 to address misconceptions about the Scots language to improve public awareness of its endangered status.